ChinhMaiGit/ChinhMaiGit/README.md

-# 👋 Hi there!
-Welcome to my GitHub page,
+# 👋 Welcome to my GitHub page,

 I'm Chinh Mai, a passionate self-taught data analyst.
 Holding a B.Sc in Finance and Accounting and a M.Sc in International Management with a focus on Marketing, I'm interested in data analytics and learning myself to become a full-time data analyst.
 I love to use various analytics tools to explore my favorite topics and tell stories by visualizations.